Spatio-Temporal Lattice Planning Using Optimal Motion Primitives

 \begin{definition}[$t$-Error] Given the tuple $(\X, L, \s, c, E)$, the $t$-\emph{error} of $E$ is defined as

-\end{definition} That is, the $t$-error of a control set $E$ is the worst-case ratio of the distance using $E$ from a start $s$ to a vertex $j$ to the cost of the optimal path from $s$ to $j$ taken over all starts $s$ and vertices $j$ in the lattice.
+\end{definition} That is, the $t$-error of a control set $E$ is the worst-case ratio of the distance using $E$ from a start $s$ to a vertex $j$ to the cost of the optimal path from $s$ to $j$ over all $s\in\s, j\in L$.
 The $t$-error can be used to evaluate the quality of a control set $E$: \begin{definition}[$t$-Spanning Set] Given the tuple $(\X, L, \s, c, E)$, and a real number $t\geq 1$, we say that a set $E$ is a $t$-\emph{spanner} of $L$ (or $t$-\emph{spans} $L$), if $t\emph{Er}(E)\leq t$. \end{definition} Our objective is to compute a control set $E$ that optimizes a trade-off between branching factor and motion quality.
-This is formulated in the following problem: \begin{problem}[Minimum $t$-spanning Control Set Problem] \textbf{Input:} A tuple $(\X, L, \s, c)$, and a real number $t\geq 1$. \\ \textbf{Output:} A control set $E=\bigcup_{s\in\s}E_s$ that $t$-spans $L$ where $\max_{s\in \s}|E_s|$ is minimized. \end{problem} Using a solution $E$ to Problem \ref{MCSP} as a control set for lattice planning has two beneficial properties.
-First, the number of collision-free neighbors of any vertex $i\in L$ in the graph $G$ is at most $|E_{R(i)}|$ whose maximum value $\max_{s\in \s}|E_{\s}|$ is minimized.
+This is formulated in the following problem: \begin{problem}[Minimum $t$-spanning Control Set Problem] \textbf{Input:} A tuple $(\X, L, \s, c)$, and a real number $t\geq 1$. \\ \textbf{Output:} A control set $E=\bigcup_{s\in\s}E_s$ that $t$-spans $L$ where $\max_{s\in \s}|E_s|$ is minimized. \end{problem} Using a solution $E$ to Problem \ref{MCSP} as a control set has two beneficial properties.
+First, the number of collision-free neighbors of any vertex $i\in L$ in the graph $G$ is at most $|E_{R(i)}|$ whose maximum value is minimized.
 Second, for every $i\in L-\s, s \in \s$, it must hold that $d^E(s,i)\leq td^{\mathcal{B}}(s,i)$.
 Thus, Problem \ref{MCSP} represents a trade-off between branching factor and motion quality.
-As an alternative, the framework presented here is capable of computing a $t$-spanning set $E$ such that the sum $\sum_{s\in\s}|E_s|$ is minimized.
-However, this last does not ensure a minimum value of the branching factor at each vertex.
+As an alternative, the framework presented here can compute a $t$-spanning that minimizes $|E|$ instead of $\max_{s\in \s}|E_s|$ though this does not ensure a minimum branching factor at each vertex.